drsteve/datasciencecoursera/CodeBook.md

  - For each subject, calculate the mean of all variables, for each activity name
  - Re-combine the summarized data frames for each subject, forming a tidy data set
  - Write the tidy dataset to file

+## Output File
+The final file contains 180 columns, corresponding to all combinations of 30 subjects and 6 activity types.